CGAL/cgal-web/_posts/2013-03-01-cgal-on-stackoverflow.md

 tags: []
 ---
 {% include JB/setup %}
-We answer CGAL related questions on <A HREF="http://stackoverflow.com/questions/tagged/cgal">StackOverflow</A>.
+We answer CGAL-related questions on <A HREF="http://stackoverflow.com/questions/tagged/cgal">StackOverflow</A>.